|

 foreigners took place at different times and in other parts of Sudan,

-which caused the Nubian identity to wither greatly.
+which caused the Kushite identity to disappear and the Nubian identity to wither greatly.
 For example,

-in Western Sudan, few of the Nubian nomads, who inhabited those
+in Western Sudan, some of the indigenous nomads, who inhabited those

 Today, the language and culture of the bulk of Sudanese people

 is obviously an Arabic one.
-Yet, the physical features of today
+Yet, the physical features and genetics of today's

-Sudanese proved to be mainly of a Nubian heritage.
+Sudanese population proved to be mainly native.
 The Anthropological

-studies of mummies from Nubia and the sharp and clear colored drawings
+studies of mummies from ancient Sudan and the sharp and clear colored drawings

-of people found inside Nubian burials that go back as far as 3000
+of people found inside Kushite burials that go back as far as 3000

-years, prove that these ancient Nubians looked typically like the
+years, prove that the ancient people of Kush looked typically like the

-modern people of Northern Sudan with their dark-red complexion and
+modern people of North Sudan with their dark-red complexion and

 curly or wavy hair.